 - Remove Standing Water

 There’s a difference between general moisture in your crawl space and having actual standing water in your crawl space.
-If you have standing water in your crawl space, it’s likely that you’ll have more foundation issues.
+If you have standing water in your crawl space, you’ll likely have additional foundation issues.

-Before you can dry out the crawl space using other methods, it’s important that you deal with the standing water first.
+Before you can dry out the crawl space using other methods, you must deal with the standing water first.
 That’ll make it easier to dry under the house.

-Especially if you have a substantial amount of crawl space standing water, it’s a good idea to call a JES expert.
+It’s a good idea to call a JES expert, especially if you have a substantial amount of crawl space standing water.
 Not only can this expert size up the problems you’re having, but an expert can also build a plan to deal with those problems.

 - Check Drainage and Gutters

-To make sure your crawl space stays dry, it’s important that the drainage and gutters around your home and in your crawl space work properly.
-One way many people have learned how to prevent moisture in a crawl space is by avoiding moisture collecting around the home.
+To ensure your crawl space stays dry, it’s important that the drainage and gutters around your home and in your crawl space work properly.
+Many people have learned how to prevent moisture in a crawl space by avoiding moisture collecting around the home.

-That means you may actually need to fix issues happening above your crawl space before you can fix the crawl space issues themselves.
-If you don’t fix these problems, you’ll just end up with more moisture in your crawl space.
+That means you may need to fix issues happening above your crawl space before you can fix the crawl space issues themselves.
+You’ll have more crawl space moisture if you don’t fix these problems.

-If you don’t have a great understanding of how your home’s drainage system works, no problem.
-Just get in contact with a JES expert for more help.
+If you don’t understand how your home’s drainage system works, no problem.
+Contact JES experts for help.

 It used to be common practice to vent crawl spaces.
 Many people believed that by letting the crawl space breathe, the crawl space itself would be healthier and actually collect less water.

-However, nowadays, it’s obvious that these crawl space vents actually allow for more crawl space moisture.
-By introducing warm air to the crawl space, it allows for humidity to condense, and these vents can also allow flooding or rainwater into your crawl space.
+However, nowadays, it’s evident that these crawl space vents actually allow for more crawl space moisture.
+Introducing warm air to the crawl space allows for humidity to condense, and these vents can also allow flooding or rainwater into your crawl space.

-That’s why many people now are choosing to seal up these vents.
-If you have crawl space vents, you’re going to need to contact a JES expert to seal the vents properly.
+That’s why many people are now choosing to seal up these vents.
+If you have crawl space vents, you must contact an expert to seal them properly.

 These are the most important things to do for this step.
 However, depending on your specific crawl space experience, a JES expert may recommend other types of cleaning.